 The roster for the Armèe du Germanie, under the joint command of the Marechàl Ferdinand, Comte de Marsin and the Elector of Bavaria, Maximilian Emmanuel II.

-The Elector of Bavaria (top) and the Marechàl (below): both were good soldiers, the Marechàl being killed at the battle of Turin in 1706.
+The Elector of Bavaria (left) and the Marechàl (right): both were good soldiers, the Marechàl being killed at the battle of Turin in 1706.

 The right wing infantry, commanded by the Lt.
 Gen. Marquis de Blainville, killed in the battle (he was the son of the famous Minister Colbèrt)